Education & Training

 We have an established reputation and commitment to residency training.
 Members of our faculty have developed pioneering educational tools such as resident-evaluation techniques and multimedia programs.
 Our program also emphasizes pragmatic practice management.
 Residents are made aware of financial, managerial and quality assurance issues early in their training, a benefit not offered by many other programs.

-In addition, the department provides support for the first month's rent and security deposit at the beginning of the program and provides key textbooks and financial support for board review courses and the board certification testing .
+In addition, the department provides key textbooks, financial support for board review courses and the board certification testing.

 There is an abundance of readily available journals and textbooks.
 Boston University’s Medical Library is in the medical center and ubiquitous computers provide residents with immediate access to full-text articles in dozens of journals.
 Residents are also encouraged to attend local and national scientific meetings.
 The department reimburses residents attending the American Society of Anesthesiologists, the International Anesthesia Research Society and other meetings when abstracts or exhibits are presented.